syrkis/miiii/paper/main.typ

 == Model

 // Architectural decisions are made to align with #cite(<lee2024a>, form: "prose") and #cite(<nanda2023>, form: "prose").
 The model follows the original transformer architecture @vaswani2017 with several key design choices aligned with recent work on mechanistic interpretability @nanda2023, @lee2024a: biases are disabled, and layer normalization is not used.
 The model consists of three main components: an embedding layer, transformer blocks, and an output layer.
-All weights are initialized following #cite(<he2015>, form: "prose", style:"american-anthropological-association").
+All weights are initialized following #cite(<he2015>, form: "prose", style:"american-psychological-association").

 Input tokens are embedded into a $d$-dimensional space using learned token and positional embeddings:
 $